-To encourage good governance and public participation Provide municipal accountability and strengthen local democracy To promote the needs and interests of special focus groups Coordinate, advocate, capacitate, mainstream, monitor and evaluate special focus programmes To provide assurance and consulting services to management and Council on internal controls, risk management and governance Improve risk management systems and protect the municipality from risks To improve municipality's financial planning, Compile Annual GRAP Financial Statements compliant and submit to stakeholders expenditure, accounting and reporting capability Manage and monitor financial resources of the municipality Render customer care services To provide responsive customer care services Compile Workplace skills plan and submit to LGSETA Staff at all levels has the authority, experience, competence and support they need to do their jobs To provide effective and efficient Human Resources management and development Render efficient Human Resources management, optimal development and Organisational strategies.
+To encourage good governance and public participation Provide municipal accountability and strengthen local democracy To promote the needs and interests of special focus groups Coordinate, advocate, capacitate, mainstream, monitor and evaluate special focus programmes To provide assurance and consulting services to management and Council on internal controls, risk management and governance Improve risk management systems and protect the municipality from risks To improve municipality's financial planning, Compile Annual GRAP Financial Statements compliant and submit to stakeholders expenditure, accounting and reporting capability Manage and monitor financial resources of the municipality Render customer care services To provide responsive customer care services Compile Workplace skills plan and submit to LGSETA To provide effective and efficient Human Resources management and development Render efficient Human Resources management, optimal development and Organisational strategies.
 Use differentiation to ensure a better fit between the capacity and responsibilities of provinces and municipalities.
-Take a more pro-active approach to resolving coordination problems and a more long-term approach to building capacity N/A N/A Relations between national, provincial and local government are improved through a more pro-active government careers of choice.
-Improve r Develop regional utilities to deliver some local government services on an agency basis where municipalities or districts lack capacity.
+Take a more pro-active approach to resolving coordination problems and a more long-term approach to building capacity N/A N/A Relations between national, provincial and local services on an agency basis where municipalities districts lack capacity.
+Make the public service an Develop regional utilities to deliver some local government services on an agency basis where municipalities or districts lack capacity.
 Make the public service and local government careers of choice.
 Improve relations between national, provincial and local government To provide responsive customer care services Render customer care services Adopt a less hierarchical approach to coordination so that routine issues can be dealt with on a day-to-day basis between mid-level officials.
 Use the cluster system to focus on strategic cross-cutting issues and the Presidency to bring different parties together when co-ordination breaks down N/A N/A